 The list of typical ESTJ careers is quite clear and straightforward, just as the description of their personality.
-ESTJs can be fairly flexible as far as their careers are concerned, but their traits push them in a certain direction and we will discuss this in a greater detail below.
-As always, please feel free to leave a comment below – we would really appreciate your suggestions, ideas or criticism.
+ESTJs can be fairly flexible as far as their careers are concerned, but their traits push them in a certain direction, which we will discuss in greater detail below.
+As always, please feel free to leave a comment below.
+We would really appreciate your suggestions, ideas, or criticism.

-First of all, the keystone of the ESTJ personality and their careers is a profound respect for tradition, stability and security.
-ESTJs are very loyal and dependable – people with this personality type will do everything in order to meet their commitments and fulfill their duties.
-Unsurprisingly, some of the best and most common ESTJ careers are in the military, police or legal fields.
-There is a reason why ESTJs are often called “model citizens” – and they do their best to project and maintain this image throughout their careers.
+First of all, the keystone of the ESTJ personality and their careers is a profound respect for tradition, stability, and security.
+ESTJs are very loyal and dependable; people with this personality type will do everything they can to meet their commitments and fulfill their duties.
+Unsurprisingly, some of the best and most common ESTJ careers are in the military, law enforcement, or legal fields.
+There is a reason why ESTJs are often called “model citizens,” and they do their best to project and maintain this image throughout their careers.

-Finally, best ESTJ careers make good use of their hard work, honesty and motivation.
-ESTJs are also known for sticking to their projects until they are completed, no matter how hard it is.
-These traits are very important when it comes to advancing in a career – and ESTJs are well versed in this respect.
+Finally, the best ESTJ careers make good use of their hard work, honesty, and motivation.
+ESTJs are also known for sticking to their projects until they are completed, no matter how challenging they are.
+These traits are very important when it comes to advancing in a career, and ESTJs are well versed in this respect.

 If you would like to learn more about the ESTJ career paths and professional development, as well as read about the experiences of other ESTJs, download the ESTJ In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: